 Applicant must apply and qualify for the DC Homestead Exemption.
 As such, the property must be occupied by the occupant as their primary residence after the purchase.

-Contact us for any questions on qualifying for this reduced recordation tax rate and how this change may affect your particular home purchase.
+Contact me for any questions on qualifying for this reduced recordation tax rate and how this change may affect your particular home purchase.